bhuvanadevi113/Bhuvana_Portfolio/README.md

 Eliminate unnecessary columns that are not relevant to the analysis.

 ## Exploratory Data Analysis
-Use SQL to find specific trends, such as increased layoffs in particular industries and companies and total number of layoffs.
+Used SQL to find specific trends, such as increased layoffs in particular industries and companies and total number of layoffs.